yhqianUMD/Tetra_Spark/README.md

 ![DataFrames to encode a tetrahedral mesh](Tetra_Spark_DataFrames.png)

 ## Connectivity relations extraction
-Tetra-Spark supports two strategies for extracting connectivity relations in Tetra-Spark: *global* methods and *local* methods.
+Tetra-Spark supports two strategies for extracting connectivity relations: *global* methods and *local* methods.
 Global methods work on an entire DataFrame by using native operations provided in Spark. *Local methods* offer a more efficient approach by applying *user-defined functions (UDFs)* to a DataFrame.

 + Boundary relation
   * TV relation